NgaLam1703/-Analyze-and-Predict-Borrower-Default-Risk-Based-on-Financial-and-Demographic-Factors/README.md

 Gradient Boosting is the best model among the three models for this default problem by achieving the F1-Score and AUC-ROC metrics.

+**Applications for businesses**
+- Predict whether customers will repay their debts before the due date to take timely measures based on factors such as income, age, number of credit limits, debt-to-income ratio, and credit score.
+This supports safer lending decisions.
+- Predict outstanding debt to prepare capital
+- Classify customers: Based on the model's ability to predict credit risk, businesses can classify customers into different risk groups (low, medium, high).
+Customers in the high-risk group can be recommended to provide collateral or loan insurance.
+- Build an early warning system: The model can be integrated into an early warning system to monitor loans at risk of default.
+Based on tracking financial and demographic factors, the system can issue alerts if a customer shows signs of high risk
+- Credit trend analysis: Using historical data from the model to analyze factors that affect the likelihood of default over time, helping businesses predict credit trends.
+For example, default rates may increase among younger customers or customers with multiple credit lines.